 Who am I?

-Hey there, my name's Martin and I've been a mentor for the Achievers Club since early 2019 and board member since Feb 2020.
+Hey there, my name's Martin and I've been a mentor for the Achievers Club since early 2019.

 I was born and bred in the northern suburbs of Perth; the fourth of five children from my parents who had immigrated in the early 1980's following the Vietnam War.
 During this time there was a high influx of Vietnamese immigrants coming to Australia, and so the subsequent Vietnamese community that developed became quite large and tight-knit.
 My mum and dad met here, learnt English, found a job, bought the house, and successfully raised my three sisters, little brother, and me.
 We never had a great deal of money or nice things, but that didn't matter so long as we had family and friends, safety and security, and opportunity for the future.